DikshantBohra/Home_automation/README.md

-# Home_automation
+#Home_automation
-The repository contain the code of automating the house
+The repository contain the code of automating the house using arduino cloud server.